arjunsavel/cortecs/paper/paper.md

 2. Fitting: Compress the opacity data with `cortecs`'s `fit` methods.
 3. Saving: Save the compressed opacity data (the fitted parameters) to disk.
 4. Loading: Load the compressed opacity data from disk in whatever program you're applying the data---e.g., within your radiative transfer code.
-5. Decompression: Evaluate the opacity with `cortecs`'s `eval` methods.
+5. Decompressing: Evaluate the opacity with `cortecs`'s `eval` methods.

 The accuracy of these fits may or may not be suitable for a given application.
 It is important to test that the error incurred using `cortecs` does not impact the results of your application---for instance,